 Drought Rates - DWA is obligated to meet its annual net revenue requirements regardless of whether consumption levels decline due to conservation or other unexpected events (e.g., unseasonal weather, natural disasters, etc.).
-To this end, drought rates are intended to maintain the necessary level of revenues and have also taken into consideration the fact that, in these cases, some costs will also decrease.10

-Figure 18 shows baseline consumption and consumption at each increased drought level for FY 2023/24.
+To this end, drought rates are intended to maintain the necessary level of revenues and have also taken into consideration the fact that, in these cases, some costs will also decrease.
+12 Figure 18 shows baseline consumption and consumption at each increased drought level for FY 2023/24.
 Figure 19 shows the expenses that are expected to decrease as consumption decreases.
-Figure 20 shows the proposed drought response charge that would replace the uniform volumetric rate (shown in Figure 15) at each stage of conservation through FY 2027/28.
+Figure 20 shows the proposed drought response charge that would replace the uniform volumetric rate (shown above in Figure 15) at each stage of conservation through FY 2027/28.

-The projected monthly revenues should be based on the FY 2020/21 monthly consumption levels adjusted for conservation and the volumetric rate.
+The projected monthly revenues are based on the FY 2020/21 monthly consumption levels adjusted for conservation and the volumetric rate.
 Key aspects of the drought rates include:

-- The drought response charge was developed using water usage for FY 2020/21 less the 5% conservation factor, the same assumption used in the proposed volumetric rates. - The Desert Water Agency Board must activate the drought response charge.
-If the response charge is activated, it will remain in effect as necessary and will be reviewed by the Agency Board at a minimum of every six (6) months for determination of necessity until the response charge is deactivated. - The drought response charge level may not exceed the corresponding Water Shortage Contingency Plan Shortage Level. - The drought response charge is added to the uniform volumetric rate on a per unit basis to cover the cost of water service during times of mandated conservation and/or extreme water supply shortage.
+- The drought response charge was developed using water usage for FY 2020/21 less the 5% conservation factor, the same assumption used in the proposed volumetric rates. - Once the drought response charge is added to the uniform volumetric rate on a per unit basis, this covers the cost of water service during times of mandated conservation and/or extreme water supply shortage. - If consumption is at Water Shortage Contingency level 2 through 6 (that is, below the level used in projecting revenue forecasts), the drought rate may be activated by the Desert Water Agency Board but may not exceed the rate for the Water Shortage Contingency Plan Level. - The Desert Water Agency Board must activate the drought response charge.
+If the response charge is activated, it will remain in effect as necessary and will be reviewed by the Agency Board at a minimum of every six (6) months for determination of necessity until the response charge is deactivated.